JCranford/modeling/COVID19/PHAC/readme.md

 I am entirely unsure how much effort (and *ability*) that I will be able to bring to this task, however.

+I have read the article through *once* and cannot find any reference to their equations or code.
+I will try again later today.

 ## Overview of the model

 The authors describe the model as having several characteristics: